lirazel: ([ib] a message for germany)

 + I have hit the climax for my novel.
 And...I have no idea of how to make my hero end up in the vicinity of my villain for a show-down.
 It would frankly be stupid for her to go into it on purpose, because she is so outmatched, and yet I can't have the villain go to her because of reasons.
 I think I have written myself into a corner and am not sure what to do.
 This is the first time since I started the book 65K words ago that I don't have any idea of what to write next.
 UGH.
 I really don't know what to do.
 I didn't write yesterday and I probably won't today, and I do not like what this is doing to my momentum.

-lirazel: ([p&r] ovaries before brovaries)
+lirazel: An outdoor scene from the film Picnic at Hanging Rock ([p&r] ovaries before brovaries)

 Oh, haaaaaaiiiiii.
 It’s one of those posts where I talk about how much I fail at eljay.
 Which is a lot.
 So let’s skip that part and get right to me asking how y’all are.
 Everything okay?
 Anything awesome/important that I’ve missed?
 What is going on with you?